GENERAL TERMS OF DELIVERY of Beck Sensortechnik GmbH

 7.2 The time-bar period for claims of the orderer to compensatory damages not based on a defect in the goods is one year.
 This does not affect the statutory time-barring of claims on account of wrongful intent or gross negligence, claims arising from injury to body or health or claims under the Product Liability Act.

-7.3 Time-barring shall commence as set forth in the statutory provisions.
+7.3 Time-barring shall commence as set forth in the statutory provision.

 8. Passage of Risk